 For information on Government guidelines for tenants in the private and social housing sectors during the COVID-19 outbreak, please click here.

-We are operating house moves on an essential priority basis at present.
-You can call us on 01282 686 300 if you’d like to discuss this further.
+We currently have homes available to rent and are operating house moves on a case-by-case basis, prioritising those with an essential need.
+You can call us on 01282 686 300 if you’d like to discuss how we can help you.

 Repairs and maintenance

 The safety of our staff and customers remains a priority to us, and we are continuing to follow government advice and guidelines.

 We have carefully considered the risks around restarting the full repairs service and all staff are receiving appropriate guidance and training to ensure they deliver the service in your home safely.
 Further information including the risk assessments we have updated for the service are available at the bottom of this page.

 We know the situation around the country is changing on a daily basis and it is important to note that our approach may be affected by any further local COVID-19 outbreaks, as well as any re-instated lockdown measures.
 We will continue to monitor the situation locally and adjust our services as necessary.